DC801/BM-Badge/README.md

 MGS Natlang is a "natural" language meant to be easy to read and write.

-It consists of phrases and patterns that correspond to the JSON required by the MGE encoder.
-Strictly speaking, it is not a recursive language, but it is much more flexible and compact than writing the equivalent script actions and dialogs in MGE JSON.
+It consists of phrases that correlate to the shape of JSON required by the MGE encoder.
+It is not a genuine recursive language, but it is much more flexible and compact than writing the equivalent JSON.

 All .mgs files are turned into MGE JSON by the MGE encoder.
 And unlike script files and dialog files, you don't need to declare .mgs files in the game's `scenario.json`; all .mgs files inside `scenario_source_files` will be imported.